- First things first, what is the law of diminishing returns?

-Starting is less about ensuring that everything is perfect and about creating something that works and starting the journey.
-You can’t know whether anybody will want to buy what you have to offer until you begin to make the offer and begin to get feedback.
+Starting is less about ensuring that everything is perfect.
+Instead, you want to create something that works and start the journey.
+You can’t know whether anybody will want to buy what you have to offer until you make the offer and get feedback.

-There is an element here of conquering your way of thinking and making the first transition from employed to self-employed.
+There is an element here of conquering your thinking and making the first transition from employed to self-employed.

 Problem two is that business growth stops here.

-The need to evolve exists even if you don’t want to grow.
+In truth, you must evolve even if you don’t want to grow; growth is less about how big your business becomes and more about how you want to live.
 You may want to stay small, but if you want your business to operate as a business and not a burden, you must go through the phases.

-The second phase, growth, is about refining, building on what works, and creating something replicable.
+The second phase of business growth, growth, is about refining, building on what works, and creating something replicable.

-Moving from growth is probably the most significant transition in the entrepreneurial journey because it is here where you start seeing the business as a business and not just a thing you do.
+Moving to the growth phase of business growth is probably the most significant transition in the MSP ownership journey because it is here where you start seeing the business as a business and not just a thing you do.

-- Focus on mindset shift – from self-employed to entrepreneur – this is key.
+- Focus on mindset shift – from self-employed to MSP owner – this is key.